ciesin-geospatial/egis-notebooks/README.md

-# egis-notebooks
+# egis-python-notebooks
-A set of example notebooks on how to use Earthdata GIS service through RESTful and Python API
+Earthdata GIS (EGIS) (https://gis.earthdata.nasa.gov) Python Notebooks A set of example notebooks on how to use the services through RESTful and Python API

 ## Usage